rdkcentral/rdk-halif-device_settings/docs/pages/dsHost_halSpec.md

 ### Initialization and Startup

 `Caller` initialize `dsHost` by calling `dsHostInit()` before calling any other `APIs`.
-The `Caller` is expected to have complete control over the life cycle of the `DeviceSettings Host` module.
+The `Caller` is expected to have complete control over the life cycle of the this module.

 ### Threading Model

 This interface is not required to be thread safe.
-Any `caller` invoking the `API`s should ensure calls are made in a thread safe manner. `HAL` is allowed to create internal threads for its operations without excessively consuming system resources.
-Any threads created by the `HAL` should be handled gracefully and respective error codes should be returned if any corresponding `API` fails.
+Any `caller` invoking the `API` must ensure calls are made in a thread safe manner. `HAL` is allowed to create internal threads for its operations without excessively consuming system resources.
+Any threads created by the `HAL` must be handled gracefully and respective error codes must be returned if any corresponding `API` fails.

 ### Process Model